-44. Ministry of Justice Ensure regular control of the execution of the security meas- ure of mandatory psychiatric treatment and confinement in a medical institution (CPT, MT).
+lospital Director Ensure that persons involun- tarily placed in the Hospital be personally acquainted with their rights, as well as their families.
+Draft an appropriate brochure (MT).
+Recommendation implement- ed in practice.
+Work on a bro- chure is in progress.
+21 Recommendation fulfilled. Иinistry of Justice Ensure regular control of the execution of the security meas- ure of mandatory psychiatric treatment and confinement in a medical institution (CPT, MT).
 The Ministry of Justice stated that in the period from 1 No- vember 2011 to 19 December 2012 it has carried out four con- trols of the legality of the execu- tion of measures of mandatory psychiatric treatment and con- finement in a medical institu- tion, which was confirmed by the Hospital Director.
-Recommendation fulfilled.
-45. Govern- ment and Parlia- ment Urgently adopt legislation that will ensure that courts act in misdemeanour proceedings, i.e. that misdemeanour judges are elected in the same man- ner as judges of ordinary courts (MT).
+Recommendation fulfilled. n P Govern- nent and Parlia- nent Urgently adopt legislation that will ensure that courts act in misdemeanour proceedings, i.e. that misdemeanour judges are elected in the same man- ner as judges of ordinary courts (MT).
 The law has not been adopt- ed.
 Centre for Civic Education has since filed an initiative to the Constitutional Court to review the constitutionality of the Law on Misdemeanours due to the violation of a guar- antee of the right to a fair trial, because of the competencies and manner of appointment of misdemeanour authorities that act in misdemeanour pro- ceedings.
-Recommendation not adopted.
-46. Misde- meanour authori- ties Refrain from imposing a meas- ure of compulsory treatment and confinement in a psychiat- ric institution without prior re- ferral of the person concerned to the observation in a psychi- atric clinic (MT).
+Recommendation not adopted. m a Misde- neanour authori- ies Refrain from imposing a meas- ure of compulsory treatment and confinement in a psychiat- ric institution without prior re- ferral of the person concerned to the observation in a psychi- atric clinic (MT).
 Practice of the misdemeanour authorities has not changed compared to the findings of the previous Report (p.
 29).
 Recommendation not adopted.
-47. Ministry of Justice Stipulate under the LPRMI (Art.
+Ministry of Justice Stipulate under the LPRMI (Art.
 17, para 3) the obligation to inform family members of the mentally ill person about the implementation of a medi- cal procedure without his/her consent (MT).
 Recommendation partially adopted.
 Human Rights Ac- tion submitted a proposal of amendments to the Draft Law on Amendments to the Law on the Protection and Exer- cise of the Rights of Mentally III Persons and proposed that family of a mentally ill per- son be informed about the implementation of a medical procedure without the con- sent of that person, as well as a person designated by the mentally ill person.
 Proposal was partially adopted by pre- scribing that a person chosen by the mentally ill person shall be informed.
 Recommendation partially adopted.
-48. Ministry of Justice Delete Article 50, para 1 from the Law on Non-Contentious Proceedings 22 (MT).
-Ministry of Justice stated that the amendments to the Law on Non-Contentious Proceed- ings are not planned.
-Recommendation not adopted.